 In this example, we assume the ContextSwitch stream has the input shown in Figure 4.
 Each row in the table represents one input event.
-This event signifies that at time CSTicks, the process PID running on core CID was context switched in.
-At the time it was context switched in, the CPU temperature was CPUTemp.
+This event signifies that at time Tick, the process ProcessId running on core CpuId was context switched in.
+At the time it was context switched in, the CPU temperature was CpuTemp.